AvaneeshB/AvaneeshBindal69/README.md

 - 👋 Hi, I’m @AvaneeshBindal69
-- 👀 I’m interested in mobile app development and creative thinking..
+- 👀 I’m interested in mobile app development and am a creative thinker..
 - 🌱 I’m currently learning Flutter 2.0
 - 💞️ I’m looking to collaborate on MERN stack project
 - 📫 How to reach me avaneeshbindal@gmail.com